 Along with general benefits of exercise, fresh air and stress relief, gardens have been highlighted as specifically improving the health of people with dementia in a number of ways.

-A garden also offers a unique opportunity to enjoy a sensory theatre – with fragrant, coloured plants and shrubs offering visual and olfactory stimulation.
+A garden also offers a unique opportunity to enjoy a sensory theatre – with fragrant, coloured plants and shrubs offering lots of sights and smells which can spark conversation and encourage interaction.

 Aside from the grounding physical nature of the benefits, garden therapy can also offer less tangible, but equally important, boosts to those with dementia.